 I will clean up the code, and write the instruction on how to install Debian this weekend.

-It seems I can get the useland working fine with the latest uClibc snapshot.
-So far I have been able to boot the kernel using TFTP, and uses root image from NFS and USB, tonight i think I will try to flash the kernel using the mtd driver (for those of you who wants to try before me, flash /dev/mtd1 and use bootpImage for that mtd partition).
+It seems I can get the userland working fine with the latest uClibc snapshot.
+So far I have been able to boot the kernel using TFTP, and uses root image from NFS and USB, tonight I think I will try to flash the kernel using the mtd driver (for those of you who wants to try before me, flash /dev/mtd1 and use bootpImage for that mtd partition).

 Here is the latest patch against 2.6.25.4 (with mtd driver):